 The global leadership core is six courses totaling 18 credits.
 The courses explore leadership topics related to change, communications, ethics, social responsibility, teamwork, and global strategy.

-Students choose a specialization consisting of six courses totaling 18 credits.
+Students choose a concentration consisting of six courses totaling 18 credits. (can be combined)

-Students in the organizational management specialty will pursue coursework designed to prepare them for increasing leadership roles within for-profit and not-for-profit organizations.
-This specialty is ideal for a student seeking added responsibility in his or her current field of expertise, or for faculty in the field of leadership, organizational management, or related disciplines.
+Students in the organizational leadership concentration will pursue coursework designed to prepare them for increasing leadership roles within for-profit and not-for-profit organizations.
+This specialty is ideal for students seeking added responsibility in their current field of expertise, or for faculty in the field of leadership, organizational management, or related disciplines.

 The dissertation is the culmination of the Ph.D. program.
 It must address an original investigation of a problem of significance in the student’s area of specialization and demonstrate that the candidate is capable of conducting and reporting research and analysis in this area of specialization.